RBVI/chimerax-recipes/castp/castp.md

     ATOM    196  CG1 VAL B  27     -11.788  -7.554   2.677  1.00 14.96   1  POC
     ...

-We for the ChimeraX atom specifier from chain identifier, residue number and atom name.
+The script contructs the ChimeraX atom specifier from chain identifier, residue number and atom name.
 For example, the above lines are for atoms /A:45@NH2, /B:27@O, /B:27@CG1 in ChimeraX syntax belonging to pockets 2, 1 and 1.
-We then define in the code the name pocket1 using command "name pocket1 /B:27@O/B:27@CG1...".
+It then defines in the code the name pocket1 using command "name pocket1 /B:27@O/B:27@CG1...".

 Yaikhomba Mutum asked on the ChimeraX mailing list about looking at pockets of